prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 </div>
 </div>

-The Rosewill R379-M is one of the most perfectly well rounded Micro ATX cases out there that allots all of the benefits of a Mini ITX case without the often frightening price.
+The Rosewill R379-M is one of the most perfectly well rounded Micro ATX cases out there that allows all of the benefits of a Mini ITX case without the often frightening price.

 Still, at low price points there will always be sacrifices that need to be made.